Giovanni Korporaal: The Netherlands 1961–1964

 Following the success in Cannes, Korporaal received an invitation by Joop Landré to make a film for the Dutch Filmproduction Company.
 Korporaal moved with his Mexican wife and their child to the Netherlands.
 The result, the crime film Rififi in Amsterdam, received mixed reviews.
 The film had prioritized entertainment over quality, by including songs by Willy Alberti unrelated to the narrative and by including the debut as an actor of Anton Geesink.
 Thanks to the box office success, Korporaal was able in 1963 to make a second film.
 De vergeten medeminnaar (The forgotten co-lover), a psychological fiction drama with Henk van Ulsen as the lead actor and music by Pim Jacobs, received critical acclaim.
 In spite of his successes in the Netherlands, Korporaal returned to Mexico in 1964 for personal reasons.

 Mexico 1964–2004

 Back in Mexico Korporaal worked as video editor for Mexican television at the coverage of the 1968 Summer Olympics and directed a series of short documentaries.
-He did the editing of Reed: Insurgent Mexico (1973), a film that in 1994 was included by Somos Magazine in the list of top 100 Mexican films of all time.
+He did the Film editing of Reed: Insurgent Mexico (1973), a film that in 1994 was included by Somos Magazine in the list of top 100 Mexican films of all time.
 The editing of the film was nominated for the Ariel Award.
 In 1992 Korporaal was invited again to the Netherlands as guest of honour of the Que viva México!
 Film festival in Rotterdam.
-Korporaal passed away in Mexico-City in 2004, around 75 years of age.
+Korporaal died in Mexico-City in 2004, at 81 years of age.